Operadic actions on long knots and 2-string links: Operads

 \section{Operads}

-The purpose of this section is to recall the definition of (colored) operads, set up some notations and introduce the two operads of prime interest in this paper: the little cubes operad $\cubes{n}$ and a $4$-colored version of the Swiss Cheese operad that we call $\SCL$ for ``Swiss Cheese for Links''.
-We also discuss the different types of algebras these objects encode and review free models for these structures. \\
+The purpose of this section is to recall the definition of (colored) operads, set up some notations and introduce the two operads of prime interest in this paper: the little cubes operad $\cubes{n}$ and a $4$--colored version of the Swiss-cheese operad that we call $\SCL$ for ``Swiss-cheese for links''.
+We also discuss the different types of algebras these objects encode and review free models for these structures.

-\subsection{Colored Operads and their Algebras}
+\subsection{Colored operads and their algebras}